SmartObject

 brought order and predictability to this chaos.
 Let's look at how PHP originally behaved:

-Fatal error would terminate the application without any possibility to react.
-Silent writing to non-existent members without
+A fatal error would terminate the application without any possibility to react.
+Silently writing to non-existent members

 , allowing programmers to react to and handle these errors: